-A second grade teacher in Texas recently sent a note home to her students’ parents.
+At the start of this school year, a second-grade teacher in Texas sent a note home to her students’ parents.
 It said: "After much research this summer, I am trying something new.
 I ask that you spend your evenings doing things that are proven to correlate with student success.
 Eat dinner as a family, read together, play outside and get your children to bed early."

 The note went viral, the teacher has been praised and parent reaction was overwhelmingly positive.
 But is no homework a good idea and if it is, how should you suggest the idea to your child’s teacher?